This blog was updated on June 21st, 2020 to reflect on the several changes made to Microsoft Teams over the year.

 1. Productivity gains and enriched communication

-Since Teams is a newly developed application without any legacy, it enables a more modern form of communication out of the box– with support for likes, gifs, emoticons, live link previews, etc. that enriches your communication.
+Since Teams is developed by Microsoft from scratch without any legacy, it enables a more modern form of communication out of the box– with support for likes, gifs, emoticons, live link previews, etc. that enriches your communication.

 2. Better focus on your work

 With Teams, you can easier focus your attention on work-related topics and prioritize your time better.
-Instead of spending time going through an inbox that contains messages from everyone about everything, Teams compartmentalizes information into channels.
+Instead of spending time going through an inbox that contains messages from everyone about everything, Teams compartmentalizes information into channels and puts your information in context.
 The channel only contains conversations, meetings and documents related to the topic of that specific channel.
-So instead of getting side-tracked with random email, or get stuck trying to clean up your inbox, you can focus your valuable attention and spend your limited time on the channels where you actually do your work.
+So instead of getting side-tracked with random emails, or getting stuck trying to clean up your inbox, you can focus your valuable attention and spend your limited time on the channels where you actually do your work.

 3. Increased transparency